Doo Kyung-min: Wonju DB Promy (2023–2024)

+Changwon LG Sakers (2024-)

 National team

 Doo has mostly been a reserve guard for the national team due to the presence of veterans Park Chan-hee and Kim Sun-hyung and later the emergence of Choi Jun-yong, Heo Hoon and Kim Nak-hyun.
 He participated in the qualifiers for the 2017 FIBA Asia Cup, 2018 Asian Games and the 2019 FIBA World Cup but never made the final 12-man squad for any of the tournaments.

 Personal life

 Doo married former actress Im Soo-hyun in February 2018.
 Their son was born in January 2020.